Fuji Molten Salt Reactor

-The FUJI molten salt reactor is a proposed molten-salt-fueled thorium fuel cycle thermal breeder reactor, using technology similar to the Oak Ridge National Laboratory's Molten Salt Reactor Experiment – liquid fluoride thorium reactor.
+The Fuji Molten Salt Reactor was a proposed molten salt reactor which would have been a breeder reactor using the thorium fuel cycle with thermal neutrons; technology similar to the Oak Ridge National Laboratory's Molten Salt Reactor Experiment – liquid fluoride thorium reactor.
 It was being developed by the Japanese company International Thorium Energy & Molten-Salt Technology (IThEMS), together with partners from the Czech Republic.
 As a breeder reactor, it converts thorium into the nuclear fuel uranium-233.
 To achieve reasonable neutron economy, the chosen single-salt design results in significantly larger feasible size than a two-salt reactor (where blanket is separated from core, which involves graphite-tube manufacturing/sealing complications).
 Like all molten salt reactors, its core is chemically inert and under low pressure, helping to prevent explosions and toxic releases.
 The proposed design is rated at 200 MWe output.
 The IThEMS consortium planned to first build a much smaller MiniFUJI 10 MWe reactor of the same design once it had secured an additional $300 million in funding.

 IThEMS closed in 2011 after it was unable to secure adequate funding.
 A new company, Thorium Tech Solution (TTS), was founded in 2011 by Kazuo Furukawa, the chief scientist from IThEMS, and Masaaki Furukawa.
 TTS acquired the FUJI design and some related patents.